abdulghani/blissful-ignorance/notes.md

 everything belongs to him
 and I don't care what it wants blind faith with denial is the last paradox stabilizer

+divinity is the collapse of vertical paradox into total possibilities blind faith and denial become the last paradox stabilizer